iann0036/tf-cfn-provider/docs/providers/azurerm/Lb.md

 ## Properties

-`Name` - (Required) Specifies the name of the frontend ip configuration.

 `ResourceGroupName` - (Required) The name of the Resource Group in which to create the Load Balancer.

 `Location` - (Required) Specifies the supported Azure Region where the Load Balancer should be created.